Jack Ridley (pilot)

 Colonel Jackie Lynwood Ridley (June 16, 1915 – March 12, 1957) was an aeronautical engineer, USAF test pilot and chief of the U.S. Air Force's Flight Test Engineering Laboratory.
 He helped develop and test many Cold War era military aircraft.
-He worked on the Bell X-1, the first aircraft to achieve supersonic flight.
-He was highly respected among fellow test pilots, most notably Chuck Yeager, for his engineering skills.
+He worked on the Bell X-1, the first aircraft to achieve supersonic flight, and was highly respected among fellow test pilots, most notably Chuck Yeager, for his engineering skills.

 Early life and military career

 Jack Ridley was born on June 16, 1915, in Garvin, Oklahoma.
 Ridley graduated from a high school in Sulphur, Oklahoma in 1935.
 Following high school, he entered the ROTC program at the University of Oklahoma where he received his Bachelor of Science degree in mechanical engineering in 1939.
 In July 1941, the young engineer received a commission in the U.S. Army field artillery and began a military career, which would continue for the rest of his life.
 The science of flight soon attracted him, however, and it was not long before he transferred to the Army Air Forces.
 Lieutenant Ridley was sent to the Flying Training School at Kelly Army Air Base in Texas, where he earned his pilot wings in May 1942.